 The dissertation should be printed on 100 % cotton, acid-free paper.
 The title page of both the abstract and the dissertation must contain the subject of the dissertation, the date on which it was submitted, the department and the signature of the candidate, with the candidate's full legal name typed underneath.
 Signatures of the examining committee members should be listed in the lower right-hand corner; the full name of the committee chair and each member must be typed under the signature.
 A full list of authorities and books consulted and a short biographical sketch must be appended.
-A basic style sheet for use in preparing theses and dissertations is available on the School of Liberal Arts website.
+A basic style sheet for use in preparing theses and dissertations is available on the School of Liberal Arts website and on the Howard Tilton Library website under graduate student resources.
 More detailed instructions for the preparation of the dissertation may be obtained from A Manual of Style, University of Chicago Press; the M.L.A.
 Style Sheet; or A Manual for Writers of Term Papers, Theses and Dissertations, by Kate L. Turabian.
 The department chair will advise which guide is preferred.